ExaellaSS/YouTube_Video_Downloader/README.md

 3. Click the "Paste URLs" button to paste URLs from your clipboard.

+4. Click the "Clear" button to remove links from the form.

-4. Click the "Download" button to start downloading the videos and audio.
+5. Click the "Download" button to start downloading the videos and audio.

-5. The progress bar and status label will show the current status of the download process.
+6. The progress bar and status label will show the current status of the download process.

-6. Once the download is complete, the video and audio files will be combined and saved to the specified download path.
+7. Once the download is complete, the video and audio files will be combined and saved to the specified download path.

 ## GUI Elements